Popular Posts

 Along with all of the locations stocking perishable food comes the greater reality of food being wasted.
 Inventories need to be maintained; variety must be offered to the consumer; dairy products have a short shelf life.
 It is reported by the Value Chain Management Centre that food waste at the retail level is about $3 billion dollars per year in Canada.
 However, this is just the tip of the iceberg in terms of food wasted.
 The total documented in a report released in October 2012 is $27 billion.

 As consumers, we spend a great deal of time trying to save money on food, but homes are the worst offenders in throwing out perfectly good food, about $13.7 billion dollars worth annually.
-Why does this happen?
+How does this happen?

 • We tend to buy more food than they can use.
 If we don’t keep track of what is in their pantries and fridges the result will be waste by spoilage.